microsoft/DirectML/PyTorch/diffusion/sd/README.md

 When you run this code, a local URL will be displayed on the console.
 Open http://localhost:7860 (or the local URL you see) in a browser to interact with the text-to-image interface.

 Within the interface, use the dropdown to switch between SD Turbo and SDXL Turbo.
-You can also use the slider to set the number of iteration steps, 1 to 4, for image generation.
+You can also use the slider to set the number of iteration steps (1 to 4) for image generation.

 ![slider_dropdown](assets/slider_dropdown.png)